Grinouille/Where-is-yout-suit-list-generator/README.md

-# Where-is-yout-suit-list-generator
+# Where-is-your-suit-list-generator
-a tool to make a giant ''Where is Waldo'' composition variant with artists
+A tool to make a giant ''Where is Waldo'' composition variant with artists

 For this project:
 https://www.forum-dessine.fr/forum/3188/ou-est-ton-costume